 Maximize the Industry’s Future Talent in Your Firm

 Studies show that internships are the insurance brokerage industry’s most successful tool in the recruitment of college students.
 In light of that, part of The Council Foundation’s mission is to bring fresh, diverse talent into the brokerage sector by way of internships with Council member firms.
-The best interns have an opportunity to be nominated for a $5,000 scholarship.
+Students who demonstrate excellence in their internship and the ability and desire to succeed at your firm have the opportunity to be nominated by you for a $5,000 scholarship.

-In awarding the scholarships, the selection committee will look for candidates who have the potential to excel as leaders and contributors in the commercial insurance brokerage business sector.
+In awarding the scholarships, the selection committee will look for candidates who have the potential to excel as leaders and contributors in the commercial insurance brokerage business sector – and at your firm.

-Participating member firms will nominate their best undergraduate interns to receive a scholarship using the process and criteria outlined below.
+The Council will be awarding 50 scholarships in 2020.
+Participating member firms will nominate their best undergraduate interns using the process and criteria outlined below.
 A Scholarship Committee will review all applications and make final decisions heading into the next academic year.

 Recipient Evaluation Criteria:

 An application will be deemed complete if it includes each of the following: